 The dish is 35 m in diameter and the entire structure is 40 m high; its moving antenna weighs 610 tonnes.
 Engineers can move the antenna with a speed of up to 1 degree per second in all axes.
 The servo control system ensures the highest possible pointing accuracy under the site’s harsh environmental, wind and temperature conditions.

 The station has a frequency and timing system based on atomic clocks using masers and crycooled sapphires.
 Communications are via the ESA Operations Network (OPSNET).
 The site is equipped with a no-break power plant.

 The antenna’s radio-frequency (RF) system comprises a Cassegrain Beam Wave Guide operating with frequency-sensitive (dichroic) mirrors and X- and Ka-band feeds, helium-cooled X- and Ka-band low-noise amplifiers, a 400 W solid-state power amplifier, and 2 and 20 kW X-band transmitters.

-The station provides routine spacecraft tracking support to ESA's deep-space missions such as Venus Express and Mars Express, and scientific missions such as Herschel and Planck, as well as to other agencies’ missions under resource-sharing agreements.
-Malargüe will also support future ESA scientific missions, including LISA Pathfinder, Gaia and BepiColombo.
+The station provides routine spacecraft tracking support to ESA's deep-space missions such as Venus Express, Mars Express and BepiColombo, and scientific missions such as Herschel, Planck, LISA Pathfinder and Gaia, as well as to other agencies’ missions under resource-sharing agreements.

 For routine operations, the station is remotely controlled from ESOC, Darmstadt, Germany.
 Local maintenance and operation is provided by a team of five engineers.